Best football boots for wide feet 2021

 Finding a comfortable wide-fitting pair of football boots has never been an easy task.
 Until now.

-Whether you’re buying for yourself, a friend or one of your children, finding the perfect pair of football boots can be a real nightmare.
+Whether you’re buying for yourself or for the kids, finding the perfect pair of football boots can be a real nightmare.
 Even more so, when you’ve come to realise there are wide feet involved.

-As soon as you start shopping, you’re confronted with all manner of different surface types, upper materials and elaborate boot packs; while the promise of “fresh, innovative boot tech” can become downright confusing at times, especially if you don't own a dictionary on modern boot jargon; FUZIONFIT+ upper material with a healthy side of Aerotrak zone, anyone?
+As soon as you start shopping around, you’re confronted with all manner of different surface types, upper materials and elaborate boot packs.
+The promise of “fresh, innovative boot tech” can become downright confusing at times, especially if you don't own a dictionary on modern boot jargon; FUZIONFIT+ upper material with a healthy side of Aerotrak zone, anyone?